Christmas in the Chapel 2025

 The Tyndale Community Choir (TCC) was founded in 2016 by Dr. Melissa Davis with a desire to unite Christian singers of various generations, cultures, and denominations throughout the Greater Toronto Area.

-This dynamic 50-member multigenerational, multicultural, multidenominational mass choir has brought together Tyndale students, faculty, staff, and community members to serve Toronto's diverse population in music.
-Singing in concerts throughout the GTA, city-wide community events, worship services and university functions, the choir continues to spread the message of hope to all people.
+This dynamic 50-member multigenerational, multicultural, multidenominational mass choir brings together Tyndale students, faculty, staff, and community members to serve Toronto's diverse population in music.
+Singing in concerts throughout the GTA, city-wide community events, worship services, and university functions, the choir continues to spread the message of hope in Jesus to all people.

 Tyndale Community Choir Band